2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ### Hash rate and reward

 Mining may establish a floor price for Bitcoin, below which miners would sell at a loss.
 The cost of mining significantly influences the price, as illustrated by the ban on mining in China, where the hash rate and price dropped significantly but quickly recovered.
 Focusing solely on the price can be misleading.
 Studying the cost, via profitability calculators, offers a more balanced perspective.
-However, the market can behave irrationally, with miners potentially being forced to sell at a loss, which could lower the price below the mining cost.
+However, the market can behave irrationally, with miners potentially being forced to sell at a loss, which could lower the price below the cost of mining.
 To assess the health of Bitcoin and its decentralization, an equation incorporating various factors, such as the number of nodes and the price, could be developed.
 This approach could provide a more nuanced analysis of Bitcoin compared to discussions based solely on price.

 ### Mining for profit or for the network?

 The question is profound and encompasses several dimensions of Bitcoin mining.
 The balance between seeking profit and contributing to the security and distribution of the Bitcoin network is a constant dilemma for miners.
-The debate continues within the Bitcoin community, with strong arguments on both sides.
+The debate within the Bitcoin community continues, with strong arguments on both sides.

 - Mining for profit: